UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/instruments/CHARIS.rst

     exspec_outpath = '/path/to/extracted/spectrum/output'
     prefix = 'object_name-fmspect' # fileprefix for the output files

-    # use the known planet separation and PA, for example, from the previous forward-model fitted astrometry
+    # use the known planet separation and position angle,
+    # for example, use the measurements from the forward-model fitted astrometry
-    planet_sep = 45.94 # pixels
+    planet_sep = 45.94 # companion separation in pixels
-    planet_pa = 261.12 # degrees
+    planet_pa = 261.12 # companion position angle in degrees
     planet_stamp_size = 10 # how big of a stamp around the companion in pixels, stamp will be stamp_size**2 pixels stellar_template = None # a stellar template spectrum, if you want